Stefanuk12/Trickcord-Treat-Sniper/README.md

 # Trick'cord Treat Sniper
-A sniper self-bot for Trick'cord Treat Sniper
+A sniper self-bot for Trick'cord Treat Sniper.
+Please note that you may get banned and if you do, I am not responsible.

 # Description
 It correctly says h!treat or h!trick in the targetted servers